LudwigFriedmann/OpenMATERIAL/pathtracer/README.md

 Physical pathtracer / raycaster
 =================================

-This project implements a pathtracer to demonstrate the capabilities of the proposed `OpenMaterial_material_parameters` and the `OpenMaterial_ior_data` extensions for the [Khronos Group glTF 2.0](https://github.com/KhronosGroup/glTF) file format.
+This project implements a pathtracer to demonstrate the capabilities of the proposed `OpenMaterial_reference_link`, `OpenMaterial_material_parameters` and `OpenMaterial_ior_data` extensions for the [Khronos Group glTF 2.0](https://github.com/KhronosGroup/glTF) file format.

 The pathtracer loads an object (a 3D geometry) from a glTF file.
+Using the proposed `OpenMaterial_reference_link` extension, the `material` section of glTF files is extended by references to files providing physical material parameters (specified by `OpenMaterial_material_parameters`).
+These files can in turn contain references to look-up tables with measurement data (e.g. `OpenMaterial_ior_data`).
+This way, material parameters and measurement data can be used by different geometries and vice versa.

+The pathtracer renders a single picture from a glTF file and referenced material data.
 Examples for geometry glTF files can be found in the folder [`../objects/`](../objects/).
-In their `material` section, those files contain a link to other glTF files that provide the physical parameters and the description of materials.
-This way, materials can be used by different geometries and vice versa.

-The pathtracer renders a single picture.
-The physical parameters provided in the glTF material files in the folder [`../materials/`](../materials/) (e.g., `aluminium.gltf`,`iron.gltf` or `gold.gltf`) are used to compute the reflection of rays at the geometry.
+The physical parameters provided in the material files in [`../materials/`](../materials/) are used to compute the reflection of rays at the geometry.
 Corresponding light sources for this reflection are provided by a HDR (high definition range) background image.
 The implemented camera model is a thin lens camera.
 The rendered output image is saved as a PPM (Portable Pixmap format) file.

 Besides its major use case as a pathtracer, the implementation provides the functionality of a raycaster.
 In this case, reflections and secondary rays are neglected.
 Instead, material coefficients from the first ray-object intersection are